PremiumDataStore/GDrive-Index-Personal-Shared/README.md

 * Stable Release `2.0.23`
 * Beta Version (Latest) - [bdi-generator](https://bdi-generator.hashhackers.com) (For Dark Theme use darkly)
 * If you want to deploy main drive leave the option ROOT as it is.
-* If you want to deploy your Team Drive/Shared Drive/Folder then copy the ID and replace it with ROOT.
+* If you want to deploy your Team Drive/Shared Drive/Folder then copy the ID & replace it with ROOT.
 * Eg. if you open this shared drive `https://drive.google.com/drive/u/0/folders/0AOM2i7MQiuWIUk9PVA` - `0AOM2i7MQiuWIUk9PVA` is its ID.
-* Authenticate and copy the code from Google and paste it into Authorization Code Box.
+* Authenticate & copy the code from Google & paste it into Authorization Code Box.
-* Click on Get Code to Generate Code and Copy it for later use.
+* Click on Get Code to Generate Code & Copy it for later use.
-* Now Create Cloud flare account and verify email or login with existing account.
+* Now Create Cloud flare account & verify email or login with existing account.
-* Find Workers and Open it.
+* Find Workers & Open it.
 * Create your sub-domain or continue if already done.
 * Select the Free Plan.
 * Click on Create a Worker.
 * You can rename the workers at top of the page.
 * Now paste the code you copied before.
-* Click on Save and Deploy.
+* Click on Save & Deploy.
 * Done.
 (May take time for some users due to new account or cache issues)
 * [Watch Video](https://youtu.be/Ihk4Gm3DPvg)

-## Basic Config
+## Basic ID Config

 ````
     "roots":[